Boy, 5, Strangled To Death By Family Dog Playing, Pulling On Scarf Too Hard

 An updated report on Philly Voice says that Warrington detectives worked closely with the Philadelphia Medical Examiner to determine on Saturday that the boy’s exact cause of death was “accidental strangulation.”

 The Doylestown Patch shared that a winter storm started dumping several inches of snow on Pennsylvania last Tuesday.
-The boy had reportedly went outside on Wednesday to play in the snow, bundled in a “snowsuit, a hat, gloves, boots, and a scarf that was wrapped tightly around his neck.”
+The boy had reportedly gone outside on Wednesday to play in the snow; bundled in a “snowsuit, a hat, gloves, boots, and a scarf that was wrapped tightly around his neck.”

-The Daily Mail reports that the family dog pulled on the boy’s scarf until he passed out, and continued pulling on the scarf as the boy lay face-down on the ground — ultimately, choking him to death.
+The Daily Mail reports that the family dog pulled on the boy’s scarf until he passed out and continued pulling on the scarf as the boy lay face-down on the ground — ultimately choking him to death.

 John Bruno is being remembered as a “vibrant boy” with ” boundless energy,” according to a GoFundMe page set up to help pay for the boy’s medical and funeral expenses.
 Philly Voice shares that Amy Ploss Herbert set up the GoFundMe memorial fund one day after the boy died from accidental “ligature strangulation” by the family dog.